Tokyo Olympics seem sure to happen -- but in 2021, not 2020

 Japan's politicians fell in line quickly on Monday as they awakened to Bach's move, which was announced at 3 a.m. in Tokyo as most of the city slept.

-Japan's Prime Minister Shinzo Abe, speaking at a parliamentary session, said a postponement of the Tokyo Olympics would be necessary if the games cannot be held in a complete way because of the coronavirus pandemic.
+Japanese Prime Minister Shinzo Abe, speaking at a parliamentary session, said a postponement of the Tokyo Olympics would be necessary if the games cannot be held in a complete way because of the coronavirus pandemic.

-"If it is difficult to hold (the Games) in a complete way, a decision of postponement would be unavoidable," he said.
+"If it is difficult to hold (the games) in a complete way, a decision of postponement would be unavoidable," he said.

 Abe said he hoped the IOC would announce a decision quickly, and Tokyo Governor Yuriko Koike echoed him.